urbanware-org/nasty-aliases/README.md

 How to add the script to the Bash resource file:

-1. Copy the `nasty-aliases.sh` script file into a directory of your choice (e. g. `/opt/nasty-aliases`).
+1. Copy the `nasty-aliases.sh` script file into a directory of your choice (e.g. `/opt/nasty-aliases`).

 1. Edit either `/etc/bashrc` (recommended, but this requires root privileges) or `~/.bashrc` (the `.bashrc` file of the current user) and add the following line: